 It’s like someone took an entire Amazon warehouse’s worth of clothing and crammed everything into several underground bunkers.
 Unless you have a secret burning passion for generic clothing, it’s not necessarily the most thrilling shopping you’ll ever do, but we assure you–it’s the scale that’s mind-boggling.

 Tbilisi from above: Mtatsminda park and the Funicular

-For those less athletically motivated (coughSebastiaancough), you can also ride the Funicular incline railcar up the mountain.
-Tickets are 5 GEL per person for a round trip, and the car runs from 9:00 to 4:00 in the morning.
-You can also pay less and get off at the halfway station and walk, but the car doesn’t stop at the halfway station after 19:00.
+For those less athletically motivated, you can also ride the Funicular incline railcar up the mountain.
+Tickets are 7 GEL per person for a round trip, and the car runs from 9:00 to 4:00 in the morning.
+You can also pay less and get off at the halfway station and walk, but the car doesn’t stop at the halfway station after 19:00 hours.

 This Georgian Orthodox cathedral is in the center of the city, and pretty hard to miss–we just kept walking towards the shiny golden roof (how’s that for pro navigation skillz?).
 The church is quite recent, having only been completed in 2004, and signifies the revival of Georgia’s spirituality after decades of oppression from the party people commonly known as the Soviets.

 It was actually kind of fascinating to see such a young church: most churches you see in this day and age are centuries old, classical, and often crumbling.
-All of the art inside is relatively recent, the oldest dating back a couple hundred years.
-It’s almost refreshing to see that spirituality is alive and well in places, and to see the art of icon painting is not dead.
+All of the art inside the church is relatively recent, the oldest dating back a couple of hundred years.
+It’s refreshing to see that spirituality is alive and well and the art of icon painting is not dead.

 Entrance to the cathedral is free, just like all of the other cathedrals in Tbilisi.

-Forget your diet, screw thoughts of all gluten-free, low-carb crap, and embrace the fact that you can chow down and actually be full for less than 1 GEL.
+Forget your diet, screw thoughts of all gluten-free, low-carb food essence, and embrace the fact that you can chow down and actually be full for less than 1 GEL.